what is bitrot?

 what was so good about the old web anyway/what's wrong with the new web?

-the old web consisted largely of homemade websites, written in plain html, css, and javascript. when you clicked "view source", their source code was readable and easy to learn from. anyone could create anything they wanted, and sites had charm from their simplistic diy nature. nowadays, if you want a website, you use a closed source website builder like squarespace or wix. you are restricted to the features they offer you, and the source code is obfuscated beyond readability. web pages still load about as slowly as they did in the past, despite the fact that modern internet speeds are orders of magnitude faster. this is partly thanks to the absurdly inefficient designs of these modern sites, as well as the hordes of trackers that process every measurable element of your internet usage to better extract money from you.
+the old web consisted largely of homemade websites, written in plain html, css, and javascript. when you clicked "view source", their source code was readable and easy to learn from. anyone could create anything they wanted, and sites had charm from their simplistic diy nature. nowadays, many poeple use closed source website builders like squarespace or wix. they are restricted to the features they offer you, and the source code is obfuscated beyond readability. web pages still load about as slowly as they did in the past, despite the fact that modern internet speeds are orders of magnitude faster. this is partly thanks to the absurdly inefficient designs of these modern sites, as well as the hordes of trackers that process every measurable element of your internet usage to better extract money from you.

-people also just don't really have websites any more. where you used to say "check out my blog", now you say "what's your instagram?". words like "netizen" and "blogosphere" developed to describe this radical new mode of self expression and communication. now language is changing to get around censorship from "the algorithm"; we don't say kill, we say "unalive". online you can't talk about sex, it's "seggs", lest you get shadowbanned. on a website you run yourself, nobody can tell you whether your nipples are female presenting or not. self expression isn't just important from an anti-censorship perspective, but a creative one too. if you are a photographer, the layout, shape, resolution and ordering of your photos is extremely limited if you only have an instagram page. with your own website the possibilities are near-endless.
+most people that may have in the past just don't have a website any more. where you used to say "check out my blog", now you say "what's your instagram?". words like "netizen" and "blogosphere" developed to describe this radical new mode of self expression and communication. now language is changing to get around censorship from "the algorithm"; we don't say kill, we say "unalive". online you can't talk about sex, it's "seggs", lest you get shadowbanned. on a website you run yourself, nobody can tell you whether your nipples are female presenting or not. self expression isn't just important from an anti-censorship perspective, but a creative one too. if you are a photographer, the layout, shape, resolution and ordering of your photos is extremely limited if you only have an instagram page. with your own website the possibilities are near-endless.

 if your community is a subreddit, or a facebook group, or a wikia instance, and that company decides they don't like you, your community can be destroyed overnight. for communities that host valuable information, this can be devastating. services like discord are attractive for their slick interfaces, but are significantly harder to archive than an old-school forum and are much worse stores of information. if you do decide to set up an independent platform, using a lightweight design is beneficial for multiple reasons. on top of loading quickly, simple sites are cheaper to host. one of the main ways a platform can die these days is a payment processor deciding it doesn't like their content and disabling purchases or donations. therefore, if resiliency is your goal (as it should be if you host any information that deserves longevity) keeping operating costs low is of utmost importance.